sujitashokdhumale/whatsapp-crm/README.md

-# Heatmax WhatsApp App v2
+# Heatmax WhatsApp App (Final Version)

-A polished frontend UI for WhatsApp-based sales.
+Fully working demo for Vercel deployment.

-## Usage:
+## How to Use
 1. Upload to GitHub
-2. Deploy to Vercel
+2. Connect to Vercel
-3. Use as frontend base
+3. Deploy